Mandalay University

-On 28 March 2025, the university was heavily damaged by a fire and building collapses caused by the 2025 Myanmar earthquake.
+On 28 March 2025, the university was heavily damaged in a fire that started during the 2025 Myanmar earthquake and led to the collapse of the main building.

 History

 Foundation

 Mandalay University was established as Mandalay College, an affiliated college of Rangoon University in 1925.
 The college was closed down beginning in 1942 because of World War II and was reopened only after the war in 1947.